- Side Effects

 Pregnancy and Lactation

-- Use succinylcholine with caution during pregnancy if benefits outweigh risks.
+- Use succinylcholine with caution during pregnancy if the benefits outweigh the risks.
 Animal studies show risk and human studies are not available or neither animal nor human studies were done.

 - It is not known if succinylcholine is excreted in breast milk; its effect on nursing infants is not known.
 Consult your doctor before breastfeeding.